 - When DC is selected Both AC and DC parts are displayed.
 You always see the complete signal.

 - The Ground setting can be used to set the zero Volt level (vertical origin) on a certain position on the display.
 Don’t forget to switch back to the AC or DC setting afterwards.
-There is another way of recognizing the zero Volt level on the display: On the left hand side on the screen, you see two color coded arrows.
+There is another way of recognizing the zero Volt level on the display: On the left hand side on the screen, you see two color coded (yellow and blue) arrows.
 These arrows point to the zero Volt level for each channel.
 Move the position knobs to see what happens.

 It’s highly recommended to watch some of the video’s (see Read more section on this page).